Code-Institute-Submissions/eHand/docs/testing.md

     * Expected to click create notice and be taken to the create notice form
 * :clipboard: RESULT:
     * Create notice will take any premium member to the create notice form,
-    * A check is made for users membership and the button is removed and the view restricted if current user is on a free membership
+    * A check is made for users membership and the button is removed and the view restricted if the current user is on a free membership

 * :hammer: TEST:  (Notices - create/update notice)
-    * Expected to be able to enter all relevent details of my notice into the form and click submit.
+    * Expected to be able to enter all relevant details of my notice into the form and click submit.
     * Expect to be redirected to the notice details after clicking submit
 * :clipboard: RESULT:
-    * Notice create/update worked as expected - redirecting to the same notice deta after clicking submit.
+    * Notice create/update worked as expected - redirecting to the same notice data after clicking submit.

 [Back to Index](#index)